 The arts have been alive and well in Upper Arlington for almost 50 years, thanks to the volunteer efforts of the Cultural Arts Commission and the work of our cultural arts staff in the Parks & Recreation Department.

-The City has commissioned an Arts and Culture Master Plan to set the standard and strategic direction for how we continue to plan for, implement and enjoy a full range of creative endeavors, from public art to cultural programming.
-Columbus firm Designing Local, Ltd is undertaking this master planning process and will be seeking significant input from the community in the coming weeks and months.
+The City commissioned Columbus Firm Designing Local, Ltd to lead the Arts and Culture Master Plan process and to help set the standard and strategic direction for how we continue to plan for, implement and enjoy a full range of creative endeavors, from public art to cultural programming.

 - Kickoff Workshop: 5:30-8:30 pm, Thursday, November 15, 3600 Tremont Road.
 Participants were asked to reflect on the current cultural programming in the City and share their vision for arts and culture with their friends and neighbors.